mikeizbicki/cmc-csci145-math166/01b_pagerank_coding/README.md

 INFO:root:rank=9 pagerank=5.1245e-02 url=www.lawfareblog.com/livestream-house-armed-services-holds-hearing-national-security-challenges-north-and-south-america
 ```
 You can see that there are many urls about concepts that are obviously related like "covid", "clinical trials", and "quarantine",
-but this algorithm also finds a link about Chinese propaganda and Trump's policy decisions.
+but this algorithm also finds articles about Chinese propaganda and Trump's policy decisions.
 Both of these articles are highly relevant to coronavirus discussions,
 but a simple keyword search for corona or related terms would not find these articles.

+**Part 3:**
+You should experiment with a national security topic other than the coronavirus.
+For example, find out what articles are important to the `iran` topic but do not contain the word `iran`.
+Your goal should be to discover what topics that www.lawfareblog.com considers to be related to the national security topic you choose.

 ## Submission

-1. Create a new repo on github.
+1. Create a new repo on github (not a fork of this repo).

 1. Push your changes to the `pagerank.py` file into your repo.

 1. Create a `README.md` file that contains the output of your program for each of the parts above.
-   You may format the file however you like.
+   You may format the file however you like,
+   and I recommend you choose something that recruiters will be impressed by.

 1. Get at least 5 stars on your repo.
+   (You made trade stars with other students in the class.)

+   Recruiters use github profiles to determine who to hire,
+   and pagerank is used to rank user profiles.
+   Links in this graph correspond to who has starred/followed who's repo.
+   By getting more stars on your repo, you'll be increasing your github pagerank, which increases the likelihood that recruiters will hire you.

 1. Submit the url of your repo to sakai.

 1. In the sakai submission, state which tasks you were able to complete.
-   Each task is worth 2 points, and the homework is worth 12 points overall.
+   Each task is worth 2 points, and the homework is worth 14 points overall.